 Netiquette includes the rules of etiquette when communicating over the internet.
 Violations of the netiquette guidelines are considered disruptive conduct in the online classroom.
 Disruptive conduct is defined by the School of Nursing as conduct that substantially or repeatedly interferes with the instructor's ability to teach or impedes student learning.
-Distractive or inappropriate behavior in online discussions, emails, chat rooms, web and or video conferences or other online educational technology are examples of disruptive conduct in an online course (TTUHSC SON Handbook).
+Distractive or inappropriate behavior in online discussions, emails, chat rooms, web and or video conferences, or other online educational technology are examples of disruptive conduct in an online course.
 Electronic communication, the backbone of online courses, must be respectful and honest at all times.
 Any posting to the course deemed by the course facilitator to be disruptive or interfering with learning will be removed.
 Any students involved in disruptive behavior will receive a written warning from the course facilitator.
 Continued instances of disruptive behavior after the initial warning will result in referral to the program director for academic counseling.
-Consequences of disruptive conduct are outlined in the School of Nursing Student Handbook.
+Consequences of disruptive conduct are outlined in this handbook.